 Fun fact: It's also Ina Garten's favorite plastic wrap, which she's been sure to point out in her recent cookbooks.

 Our preferred plastic wrap is Stretch-tite.
 "Stretch-tite is the only plastic wrap, in my opinion.
 Everything else is a waste of your time and money," says Associate Food Editor Meghan Splawn.
 "I actually had no idea what this miracle product was until my first food styling job, many years ago.
 The lead stylist required that there only be Stretch-tite on set.
-At first I thought she was crazy, but once I started using it I realized why she was so particular.
+At first I thought she was micromanaging, but once I started using it, I realized why she was so particular.
 It's easier to roll out than other brands, thicker so it stretches better around bowls, and it does a much much better job of sticking to itself than other plastic wraps."

 Buy: Stretch-tite, $6 for a 250-foot roll

 The box even comes with an optional slide cutter, and we can't imagine anyone on the planet who wouldn't want to use it.
 With the slide cutter, you just pull out the length you want, zip the blue piece along the track, and you're done.
 No dealing with that not-sharp-enough, totally ineffective serrated blade that's attached to other boxes.